agm37/Zephyr_Capstone_Project/README.md

     https://zephyr.refi64.com
     ```

 To use this demo, the default credentials have been kept to allow one to traverse the web application and to test the overall functionality.
-The credentials are as followed (case sensitive):
+The credentials are as follows (case sensitive):

 | UserName | Password |
 | ------ | ------ |